4.7. Image Classes¶

 RGBImage and ScalarImage objects. |

-the pixel values don’t correspond the physical intensities,
+For both RGBImage and GrayscaleImage, the pixel values don’t correspond to physical intensities,

 but non-linearly scaled values for human perception.